azurenoops/terraform-overlays-baseline/docs/deployment/policy/policy-governance.md

 # Policy Governance

-As part of a default deployment configuration, policy and policy set definitions are deployed at multiple levels within the Misson Enclave Management Group hierarchy as depicted within the below diagram.
+As part of a default deployment configuration, policy and policy set definitions are deployed at multiple levels within the Mission Enclave Management Group hierarchy as depicted within the below diagram.

 ![image](./media/MgmtGroups_Policies_v0.1.svg)